simple-sifu/take-home-esl-product-search/README.md

 - replaced gulpfile
 - allow for webpack use and builds in different environments
-- automatic reloading for changes and openning of webpage
+- added webpack-dev-server for automatic reloading for changes and openning of webpage
 - separating files like scss, js, images.
 - prod mode defaults to minifying builds
+- npm start brings up both services for client and server.

 # Environment